expung3d/A3-Automated-Missions/README.md

 ## Notes
- - Currently only setup for Altis
+ - Convoy mission types are only configured for Altis.
  - WIP, expect bugs

 ## License